GoogleCloudPlatform/healthcare/deploy/README.md

 [![GoDoc](https://godoc.org/github.com/GoogleCloudPlatform/healthcare/deploy?status.svg)](https://godoc.org/github.com/GoogleCloudPlatform/healthcare/deploy)

 The Data Protection Toolkit (DPT) provides a CLI to configure GCP environments.
-It wraps existing tools such as Deployment Manager, Terraform, Gcloud and Kubectl to provide an end to end deployment solution.
-While it is developed for healthcare use cases, the tool can be applied to a wide variety of users wishing to use Google Cloud.
+It wraps existing tools such as Terraform and Gcloud to provide an end to end deployment solution.

 **Status:** ALPHA